External Activities for Pay

 Any compensation to the employee must be paid by the parent agency.
 The borrowing agency is not authorized to make direct payment to full-time permanent employees of another State agency.

 An employee under contract to an educational institution for an academic year (normally nine months) is ordinarily considered a “free agent” during the summer, notwithstanding that such employee may be paid on a twelve-month basis.
-An employee is not subject to the Dual Employment Policy while a free agent.

 What this means: